Skip to main content

 Image from Jan de Ridder

-Those lucky enough to be in town whilst there’s an exhibition on, should definitely see what’s up at Gallery Mercatorplein.
-In partnership with Amsterdam-West council, internationally renowned museum Foam transforms this public square into an open air photo exhibition that’s freely accessible to the diverse community of De Baarsjes.
+Those lucky enough to be in town whilst there’s an exhibition should see what’s up at Galerie Mercatorplein.
+In partnership with Amsterdam-West council, the internationally renowned museum Foam transforms this public square into an open-air photo exhibition that’s freely accessible to the diverse community of De Baarsjes.
 Each work is blown up to an intimidating scale so that tiny details can be appreciated, whilst scannable QR codes provide viewers with more information about the artists and subjects.
-The iconic architectural surroundings of Mercatorplein with its 1920s red brick buildings make the experience quite unique.
+The iconic architectural surroundings of Mercatorplein, with its 1920s red brick buildings, make the experience quite unique.

 Podium Mozaïek